FOCUS on Contamination: Hydrology-Informed Noise-Aware Learning for Geospatial PFAS Mapping: Results

-Table~\ref{tab:ablation_noise} evaluates the effect of incorporating noise masks in the \pname loss computation, compared to focal loss only (i.e., removing $M_i$ from Equation 4).
-We find that the addition of noise masks consistently improves performance, though \pname may sometimes favor precision over sensitivity.
-This is due to emphasizing high-confidence pixels and down-weighting uncertain ones during training.

-Note that this ablation is conducted at the \(256 \times 256\) resolution, which was selected based on the ablation study comparing it with \(512 \times 512\) patches, detailed in the supplement.
-The smaller resolution consistently performed better, likely due to reduced label noise propagation across larger contexts.
-We did not evaluate patch sizes smaller than \(256 \times 256\), as excessively small patches can compromise accuracy and increase variability \cite{Lechner_Stein_Jones_Ferwerda_2009}.
+Table~\ref{tab:ablation_noise} evaluates the effect of incorporating noise masks in \pname, compared to focal loss alone (i.e., removing $M_i$ from Eq.~4).
+Adding noise masks consistently improves performance by emphasizing high-confidence pixels and down-weighting uncertain ones during training.
+This ablation uses a \(256 \times 256\) resolution, selected based on the patch-size study in the appendix, where it outperformed \(512 \times 512\), likely due to reduced label-noise propagation over large contexts.
+We did not evaluate smaller patches, as overly small contexts can degrade accuracy and increase variability \cite{Lechner_Stein_Jones_Ferwerda_2009}.